SU once again ranks among top regional universities in the West, according to today’s U.S. News and World Report America’s Best Colleges 2012.

 U.S. News rankings are based on a variety of factors such as freshmen retention, graduation rate, student-to-faculty ratio and how favorably a school is regarded by administrators at peer institutions.

-For additional information about SU's rankings, click here.
+For additional information about the rankings, visit U.S. News.